Students Show the Pros How It’s Done with a Near-Flawless Prom Queen

-There are a number of standout performances throughout.
-Keith Ssemugenyi, a veteran of the High School Project who portrayed Che in last year’s Evita, is delightful to watch, bringing a cool elegance and undeniable talent and presence to his role of Boomer Bronson—the Alpha Male of the school who struggles to let his true inner self free.
+There are a number of standout performances throughout. is delightful to watch, bringing a cool elegance and undeniable talent and presence to his role of Boomer Bronson—the Alpha Male of the school who struggles to let his true inner self free.
 And Sarah Dennison has a touchingly powerful solo that left us wanting more opportunities for her to showcase her voice.

 But it’s Marcy Gallant who steals the show as Marc’s best friend Carly.
 She stood out in every scene that she was in and commanded the audience’s attention.